 Stakeholders Level of engagement with the action Residents and IDPs in targeted areas including the most vulnerable such as women, disabled, youth and children.
 Primary target groups and beneficiaries of the proposed action and its outputs: public services (education, health, WASH, etc.), income generation.
 Involvement in planning, implementation and monitoring.
 Local authorities notably local councils, provincial councils, technical directories but also municipalities.
 Primary target groups and beneficiaries of the proposed action and its outputs: empowerment, capacity building, accountability.
 Partners in implementation: Service delivery to the population.
 Technical support to some parts of the action.
 Coordination and administrative support to some parts of the action.
 Involvement in planning, implementation and monitoring.
 Service providers: schools, health care centres, including Syria Arab Red Crescent (SARC).
 Primary target groups and beneficiaries of the proposed action and its outputs: rehabilitation of infrastructures, capacity building, etc. Involvement in planning, implementation and monitoring.
 Community based and civil society organisations.
 Primary target group and beneficiaries of the proposed action and outputs: empowerment, capacity building, service delivery, advocacy capacity, etc. Partners for the implementation - service delivery to the population.
 Involvement in planning, implementation, and monitoring.
 Community representation and accountability.
 Private sector - businesses, farmers and service providers.
 Primary target group of the proposed action.
 Partners for implementation - service delivery to the population (markets, goods).
 Involvement in planning, implementation and monitoring.
 Line Ministries both in regime and opposition held areas.
 Engagement at the technical level.
-Armed groups Enable access.Dialogue
+Armed groups Enable access.Dialogue International Community.

-Stakeholders Level of engagement with the action International Community.
 Direct and indirect coordination.Facilitate access to hard to reach areas.

-Implementers Engagement with the action UN agencies.
-Coordination of the joint UN programme.
-Danish Red Cross. • Coordination of support to SARC health activities.
-Member states agencies (Expertise-France, GiZ, DFID).
-Coordination of health activities and local governance.
-INGOs and Syrian NGOs.
-Coordination and implementation of activities in the domains of education, civil society and media.
+Implementers Engagement with the action Member states agencies (Expertise-France, GiZ, DFID).
+Coordination of health activities governance. and local International and Syrian NGOs.
+Coordination and implementation of adomains of education, health, civil socie